y4h1ko/mvi-sp/README.md

 ## Note on code style

-The scripts in this repo were written for experimentation and reporting.
-They are not professionally organized as reusable Python modules and may require manual edits (paths, configs, plotting calls) depending on your setup.
-Everything was runned with cude device
+Everything was runned with torch cuda device.
+Used Python 3.12.

 ## Repository structure